anshu1905/Patents-and-Publications/README.md

 ---

-### 4. Adaptive Vehicle Suspension Adjustment System
+### 4. System and Method for Adjusting a Suspension Unit of a Vehicle
 **Application No:** 202511050515
 **Filed On:** May 26, 2025
 **Summary:**